-• When your details - whether you choose to give them or not - are being recorded

-• If you are grouped with other people of what the police perceive to be your gender

-• If you are put in a cell with other people of what the police perceive to be your gender you should be put in a cell with someone of the same gender as you.
+- When your details whether you choose to give them or not are being recorded - if you are grouped with other people of what the police perceive to be your gender - if you are put in a cell with other people of what the police perceive to be your gender you should be put in a cell with someone of the same gender as you do this.
+Some people would rather endure being misgendered during their time in custody.
+Do what makes you feel safest.